Replacement duplex lifts provide greater loading capacity, speed and energy efficiency.

 The existing Alimak rucksack type lifts utilised a central supported mast.
 If this mast was removed to accommodate the new lifts, a large amount of supporting steelwork would have to be installed and both lifts would need to be dismantled at the same time, leading to additional costs and long periods with no lift service.

-We suggested the central mast was retained, which would allow one lift to be replaced whilst the other lift remains in service.
+We suggested the central mast was retained, which would allow one lift to be replaced whilst the other lift remained in service.
 There would be some additional steel work required at the top of the lift shaft and, although the proposed new lift car would be larger than the existing lifts, they would be slightly smaller than they would have been with the removal of the central mast.
 The new guide brackets would be affixed to the central mast.

 The lifts are in a semi exposed position, whereby it is likely that damp will enter the lift well and the lower parts of the lift are within the flood plain position.
 Due to the likely damp, we recommended all shaft switches and termination were IP54 rated.
 We also recommended a wall mounted controller to be positioned above the possible flood plain, and for the new machinery to be at the top of the shaft.
 Therefore, there would be minimal, or no, electrical equipment in low positions.